kartoza/rir-dashboard/sphinx/source/technical/installation/server_preparation.md

 ### You should be running a linux ubuntu server on your machine or on a virtual box

-Ensure that you have set your unique login name and unique password
+Ensure that you have set your unique login username and unique password

 Start the server and login